 Email: teaves001 at dundee.ac.uk

-I am an applied mathematician and fluid dynamicist, and my research aims to distill important processes in fluid flow and in industrial processes to their key mechanistic description via mathematical modelling, analysis, and numerical simulation.
+I am an applied mathematician and fluid dynamicist, and my research aims to distill important processes in fluid flow in the environment and in industrial processes to their key mechanistic description via mathematical modelling and numerical simulation.

-My research interests include the dynamical systems interpretation of shear flows, algorithmic identification of ocean mixing events, and the modeling and design of industrial paper--making presses.
+My research interests include the algorithmic identification of ocean mixing events, the dynamical systems interpretation of shear flows, and the modeling and design of industrial paper--making presses.

 Prospective PhD students with their own funding are welcome to contact me at any time; I have several potential projects in mind.
 When I have funded PhD or Postdoctoral positions open, I will link to their adverts from this page.